vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/context/README.md

 Simply put, if you want Rudimentray context to automatically initialize custom instance for you, just make your class implement
 `hr.yeti.rudimentary.context.spi.Instance`.
 That's it.

+*rudimentary-maven-plugin* will automatically register new instance but you can also register it manually by writing canonical class name of the provider to the `src/main/resources/META-INF/services/hr.yeti.rudimentary.context.spi.Instance` file.

 #### Instance lifecycle/phases/features

 ##### Initialization
+Every instance must be initialized.
+Context triggers each instance initialization method before caching it internally.
 Your custom object initialization logic should be placed inside overriden method called `initialize()`.

 ```java